tukkek/shatteredlite/README.md

 ## Contact and support

-If you enjoy this mod or want to provide feedback and discuss ideas, consider dropping by to say hi!
+If you enjoy this mod or want to provide feedback and discuss ideas, consider dropping by [Discord](https://discord.gg/5sXXcwPCSP) to say hi!

-* Discord
-* Steam discussion

-Patreon?

 ## Rationale